-Fact 109 Function $f : A \rightarrow B$ is onto or surjective if the image of A is B.
+Function $f: A \to B$ is onto or surjective if the image of A is B.

 Onto functions have at least one input for every output.
 If a function has at most one input for every output, the function is one-to-one.